tqm-dev/ShaderVG/README.md

-# ShivaVG-2
+# ShaderVG

-_**Note:** This project is based on https://github.com/ileben/ShivaVG that is no longer actively maintained._
+_**Note:** This project is based on https://github.com/tqm-dev/ShivaVG-2 that is no longer actively maintained._

 ## Main Features